 - 1 jar 16 ounce jar of salsa

 - 1 tbsp taco seasoning optional, you can go with none, more or less depending on your tastes

 - Sliced avocado

 - Place chicken breasts, salsa and seasoning into slow cooker and cook on high for four hours or low for six to eight hours.
 If using frozen chicken breasts, cook on high for five to six hours.
 Remove chicken from slow cooker and cut or shred.
 If desired, add some salsa left over in the slow cooker to the chicken.
 Serve chicken in taco shells, tortillas, lettuce wraps or on top of a salad and garnish with toppings of choice.
 Enjoy!

 If you are looking for other great ways to use this chicken, you could simply replace the ground beef in other recipes with this shredded chicken.
-Neither of my girls are very fond of ground beef, so I used shredded chicken in so many recipes.
-It would be perfect for a Salad-Topped Taco Pizza, in Taco Pasta Toss or in a Quick-Fix Beef Burrito Skillet.
-You could also use it in these mini taco bowls.
+You could also use the shredded chicken in these mini taco bowls.

 If you want to carry the taco theme right through to dessert, may I suggest some chocolate tacos?

 A few other easy dinner ideas for you here on the site, that are both big hits with the kids…

 Originally published January, 2014.
 Disclosure: As a Kraft Tastemaker, I am compensated for my posts with Kraft.
 All opinions and recipe choices are however mine and mine alone, and ones that I feed my own family.